k8sgpt-ai/k8sgpt-operator/README.md

 EOF
 ```

 4. Same as step 4. in the example above.
-See this [blog](https://medium.com/@tyler_97636/k8sgpt-localai-unlock-kubernetes-superpowers-for-free-584790de9b65) for detailed instructions.

 ## Architecture